inehho/Streamgraph/README.md

 Its hosted on a Flask server
 Navigate to the /Project/PythonFiles/ dir and run $python app.py
 Then view the index.html webpage at http://localhost:5000/web

+# Instructions
+In order to load the data onto your localhost:5000, please follow the following instructions.